-The Fraternity and Sorority Life office plans and presents several programs and events every semester for our Greek community.
+The Fraternity and Sorority Life office plans and presents several programs and events every semester for our community.
 In addition to educational programs, we also provide our community with several opportunities to network and learn from one another with social and athletic opportunities/endeavors.

-Additionally, the individual Greek organizations will plan and present several programs and events of their own.
-These programs and events are usually open to the general University community, although once in a while, the Greek organizations will host events that are closed.
+Additionally, the individual organizations will plan and present several programs and events of their own.
+These programs and events are usually open to the general University community, although once in a while, the organizations will host events that are closed.

-HAZING PREVENTION WEEK 2013
+national HAZING PREVENTION WEEK

 National Hazing Prevention Week is observed on campuses and within organizations each year during the last week of September (or another time that is more convenient).
 Activities range from brown bag lunch discussions among faculty to movie or book discussions with students; training for organizational and team leaders, to the signing of anti-hazing pledges.
 Some plan an entire week of activities and programs and some simply plan one or two meaningful programs.
 Whatever you do, the important thing is to DO SOMETHING!